 Figure 9-92a—EHT variant User Info field format

+The AID12 subfield of an EHT variant User Info field is encoded as defined in Table 9-51 (AID12 subfield encoding) and has a value between 1 and 2006[#15656, 15712].

-The RU Allocation subfield in an EHT variant User Info field in a Trigger frame that is not an MU-RTS Trigger frame, along with the UL BW subfield in the Common Info field, the UL BW Extension subfield in the Special User Info field, and the PS160 subfield in the EHT variant User Info field, identifies the size and the location of the RU or MRU.
-The mapping of B7–B1 of the RU Allocation subfield along with the set- tings of B0 of the RU Allocation subfield and PS160 subfield in the EHT variant User Info field are defined in Table 9-53a (Encoding of PS160 and RU Allocation subfields in an EHT variant User Info field), where the bandwidth is obtained from the combination of the UL BW subfield and UL Bandwidth Extension subfields as defined in Table 9-50a (UL Bandwidth Extension subfield encoding) and N is obtained from Table 9-53b (Lookup table for X1 and N) that is derived from Equation (9-0a1).
+The RU Allocation subfield in an EHT variant User Info field in a Trigger frame that is not an MU-RTS Trigger frame, along with the UL BW subfield in the Common Info field, the UL BW Extension subfield in the Special User Info field, and the PS160 subfield in the EHT variant User Info field, identifies the size and [#17451]location of an RU or MRU.
+The mapping of B7–B1 of the RU Allocation subfield along with the set- tings of B0 of the RU Allocation subfield and the PS160[#17452] subfield in the EHT variant User Info field is[#17453] defined in Table 9-53a (Encoding of PS160 and RU Allocation subfields in an EHT variant User Info field), where the bandwidth is obtained from the combination of the UL BW subfield and UL Bandwidth Extension subfields as defined in Table 9-50a (UL Bandwidth Extension subfield encoding), and X1 and N are obtained from Table 9-53b (Lookup table for X1 and N).[#17455, 17456]

-Table 9-53a—Encoding of PS160 and RU Allocation subfields in an EHT variant User Info field
+Table 9-53a—Encoding of the PS160[#17454] and RU Allocation subfields in an EHT variant User Info field